2024 Solar Incentives Guide for Liberal, KS - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Liberal solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Liberal solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 Tax credits, rebates and more can be provided at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
-The incentives — which might be handled by your county or municipality, or by the state of Kansas — might be offered for only a limited time, or on an ongoing basis.
+Along with federal solar incentives, there are often state and local ones as well.
+These solar incentives — which may be provided by the state of Kansas, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Liberal